 - Find out where you should report to when you get to the school.
 Most schools have a main reception area for security reasons.

 - Prepare questions before you go.
 You might want to use some of the questions from the list below.
 The school inspection report might also help you think about what you want to ask.
 Inspection reports can be found on the school or Education Scotland’s website.

 - You may be particularly interested in one aspect of the school (e.g. how support is provided)but try to get a feel for the whole school.
 Your child’s access to a good education will be important but what other opportunities will your child have – for example to make friends or get involved in new activities.

 - Avoid being too negative or comparing one school to another.
 Schools often have practical reasons why their facilities or timetables are arranged the way they are so ask for more information if you are unsure.
 Schools should be flexible and be able to adapt to meet your child’s needs.

 - You might be shown around by a pupil from the school so use this opportunity to ask for their views – whether they like it, the best bits about it, etc.

 - If your child is not visiting with you, the school may use your visit as an opportunity to find out more about them, so have a think about what you would like to say or take with you.

 - Consider taking somebody with you.
 It can be difficult to ask questions, listen and look at everything in one visit so it’s good to have a second pair of eyes and ears.

-Here’s a list of thinks to think about when choosing a school.
 Depending on the type of school (primary, secondary, mainstream or special) and the reason for visiting, you may want to consider all or just some of the issues: